Infrastructure for research 2020

+Under Budget specification all costs must be specified and motivated.
 No unspecified or unexplained costs will be approved.

 The application in the second stage is to be approved by the grant administrator and signed by the project leader and head of department or equivalent.
 Only the cover pages with the budget and signature should be sent in, not the whole application.
 RJ will process only signed applications.

 The project description in the second stage may consist of up to 64,000 characters including spaces, is to be written in English and is to contain the same points as the first stage but be more detailed and, in addition list international contacts, if any.